standardgalactic/zet/about.md

 microarchitecture in microprocessors resulting in system prototypes, [patents and papers](/papers/).

+The opinions expressed are my own views and not my employer.

 I have worked on
 [formal verification of ARM processors](/activities#processor-formal-verification), [formalizing ARM's architecture specification](/activities#mechanised-processor-specification),